1. Home/

 • Tamper-proof logging with cryptographic protection

-• Automated compliance reports for supervisory authorities
+• Automated compliance reports for regulatory authorities

 • Versioning of process models and business rules